gwing33/loudr/README.md

 Notifications and Support system

+I'll clean everything up once I get further along, but here's where I'm currently at.
+The installation process isn't perfect.
+The Module list is still being worked on.
+The TODO list is pretty vague with what I want to do.
+Rought DB Design sketched out, but need to just jump into MongoDB and start messing with it before I can really do anything.
+Mongo is quite a different database structure than SQL.

 ## Installation
 - Install git, on windows it's easiest to download the github gui.
 - Install [Node.js](http://nodejs.org/)